LinkedIn: Top Companies

-LinkedIn Top Companies is a series of lists published by LinkedIn, identifying companies in the United States, Australia, Brazil, Canada, China, France, Germany, India, Japan, Mexico and the United Kingdom that are attracting the most intense interest from job candidates.
+LinkedIn Top Companies is a series of lists published by LinkedIn, identifying companies in the United States, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Japan, Mexico, South Korea, Spain, and the United Kingdom that are attracting the most intense interest from job candidates.
 The 2019 lists identified Google's parent company, Alphabet, as the most sought-after U.S. company, with Facebook ranked second and Amazon ranked third.
 The lists are based on more than one billion actions by LinkedIn members worldwide.
 The Top Companies lists were started in 2016 and are published annually.
-The 2021 top list identified Amazon as the top company with Alphabet ranked second and JPMorgan & Chase Co. ranked third.
+The 2021 top list identified Amazon as the top company, with Alphabet ranked second and JPMorgan & Chase Co. ranked third.

 Top Voices and other rankings

-Since 2015 LinkedIn has published annual rankings of Top Voices on the platform, recognizing "members that generated the most engagement and interaction with their posts."
+Since 2015, LinkedIn has published annual rankings of Top Voices on the platform, recognizing "members that generated the most engagement and interaction with their posts."
 The 2020 lists included 14 industry categories, ranging from data science to sports, as well as 14 country lists, extending from Australia to Italy.

 LinkedIn also publishes data-driven annual rankings of the Top Startups in more than a dozen countries, based on "employment growth, job interest from potential candidates, engagement, and attraction of top talent."

 Advertising and for-pay research

-In 2008 LinkedIn launched LinkedIn DirectAds as a form of sponsored advertising.
+In 2008, LinkedIn launched LinkedIn DirectAds as a form of sponsored advertising.
 In October 2008, LinkedIn revealed plans to open its social network of 30 million professionals globally as a potential sample for business-to-business research.
-It is testing a potential social network revenue model – research that to some appears more promising than advertising.
-On July 23, 2013, LinkedIn announced their Sponsored Updates ad service.
+It is testing a potential social network revenue model – research that, to some, appears more promising than advertising.
+On July 23, 2013, LinkedIn announced its Sponsored Updates ad service.
 Individuals and companies can now pay a fee to have LinkedIn sponsor their content and spread it to their user base.
 This is a common way for social media sites such as LinkedIn to generate revenue.

+LinkedIn launched its carousel ads feature in 2018, making it the newest addition to the platform's advertising options.
+With carousel ads, businesses can showcase their products or services through a series of swipeable cards, each with its unique image, headline, and description.
+They can be used for various marketing objectives, such as promoting a new product launch, driving website traffic, generating leads, or building brand awareness.

 Business Manager

-LinkedIn today announced the creation of Business Manager.
-The new Business Manager is a centralized platform designed to make it easier for large companies and agencies to manage people, ad accounts and business pages.
+On July 22, 2022, LinkedIn announced the creation of Business Manager.
+The new Business Manager is a centralized platform designed to make it easier for large companies and agencies to manage people, ad accounts, and business pages.